Buta Kola: Pāḍdanas Pāḍdanas are songs that form a major part of Tuluva oral literature. Much of the body of this literature has been built on the legends of the būtas and daivas. Pāḍdanas have numerous variations for the same narrative. As in other epic traditions, there is no single author. Pāḍdanas are orally transmitted and recited. The language of the pāḍdanas is old Tulu. Some famous examples are the Siri-Kumar Pāḍdanas and the Koti and Chennayya Pāḍdanas. The pāḍdanas sung by women while planting paddy are referred to as "field songs".

 The pāḍdanas recite the origins of the spirits and deities.
 This is one way for the rituals to reconstruct the past and render a legitimization to it.
 The singers act as the indigenous narrators of the history of the native land.
 The pāḍdanas also stand in opposition to the puranic, male based principles as they highlight the feminine principles of mother earth.
 The pāḍdanas also reflect multi-socio-cultural background shifts (for example, the move from Matrilineal system to Patrilineal system).
 The older sense of cosmology is retained through the pāḍdanas.
-The pāḍdanas also reflect processes of Hinduisation and Sanskritization.